RememberOfLife/mirabel/README.md

 ## todo
+* add fullscreen toggle to main menu bar
+* add a button to disable metagui rendering (including main bar)
-chess backend -> chess frontend drag'n'drop -> chess frontend sounds -> chess frontend animations
+* chess frontend sounds
+* chess frontend animations
 * change window title according to the loaded game and frontend
 * nanovg context when passed should not stretch under the main menu bar area of the screen
 * sound